 How to Remove a Toe Touch Drain Stopper?

-The other type of toe touch stoppers are single units that are attached directly to the crossbar and do not have a cylinder.
+The other type of toe touch stoppers is single units that are attached directly to the crossbar and do not have a cylinder.

 How to Remove a Trip Lever Drain Stopper?